shariq1989/cookbook/content/recipe/honey_baked_drumsticks.md

 4. Place the bag in the refrigerator for at least 1 hour.
 For best result, marinate for at least 8 hours.
 5. Prepare a rimmed baking sheet with a wire rack and preheat the oven to 375 degrees.
-6. Arrange the drumsticks onto the wire rack.
-Bake for 20 minutes.
+6. Arrange the drumsticks onto the wire rack and bake for 20 minutes.
 Flip the drumsticks halfway and bake for another 20 minutes.

 {{< figure src="/images/hbc4.jpg" class="instructionFigure">}}

 7. If you prefer crispier skin the way we do, you can broil the chicken on high for 2-3 minutes.
 8. Allow the chicken to rest for about 5 minutes.
-Serve the drumsticks with a fresh salad, vegetables, rice, or try another sheet pan side like Ras El Hanout-spiced butternut squash and cook them both at the same time.
+Serve the drumsticks with a fresh salad, vegetables, rice, or try another sheet pan side like Ras El Hanout-spiced butternut squash and cook them simultaneously.

 {{< figure src="/images/hbc5.jpg" class="instructionFigure">}}